South Wales Cricket Association

 matches, home and away, supporting and encouraging.

-Noson Lawen on St David’s Day, as a social event in the village and a fund
+For a period in the 90s the club organised a Noson Lawen on St David’s Day, as a social event in the

-raising exercise.
-Well known faces from the world of Welsh Language
+village and a fund raising exercise.
+Well known faces from the world of Welsh

-making tea in the summer.
+used for making tea in the summer.

 Ieuan was a passionate Scarlets supporter,